kaelanhr/React-Demo-App/README.md

 # React-Demo-App
-an app for playing around with react and creating components to use elsewhere
+an asp.net core app for playing around with react and creating components to use elsewhere